 Sales and franchise marketing managers get stuck in “damage control” mode.
 They’re constantly zoned-in on their least profitable franchise locations.
 In an effort to plug their leaks, they hammer on owners for explanations.
 Already struggling and stressed, these owners quickly offer up answers that sound more like excuses.
 It’s a dynamic that doesn’t lead to clear solutions, let alone unique franchise ideas.

 These conversations are important, however, there’s valuable feedback to be gained from franchises with positive profit margins.
 Of course, one-on-one conversations aren’t the only way to collect this feedback.

 We recently helped Krispy Kreme address this within their Brand Marketing Center with an entire section dedicated to franchise success stories.
 Franchisees share details on their most successful marketing efforts so others can learn from them.
 This information doesn’t just go to senior marketing management.
-In addition, it’s shared with the entire network of owners so they can offer feedback and gain inspiration for their future campaigns.
+In addition, it’s shared with the entire network of owners so they can offer feedback and gain inspiration and unique franchise ideas for their future campaigns.

 Using Franchise Marketing to Control the Conversation

 Customers are twice as likely to share a negative experience, which means one bad interaction can do some serious damage to a brand.
 To maintain a positive brand image, franchises need to encourage positive reviews.
 Creating a great customer experience isn’t enough—happy customers also need an incentive to evangelize in effective ways.
 Here are a few ways to help that happen: